MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 ---
-title: Working with the Azure SDK for Go Management Libraries
+title: Working with the Azure SDK for Go management libraries
-description: In this article, you learn the basic tasks of working with the Azure SDK for Go Management Libraries. ms.date: 08/10/2021 ms.topic: conceptual ms.custom: devx-track-go
+description: In this article, you learn the basic tasks of working with the Azure SDK for Go management libraries. ms.date: 08/10/2021 ms.topic: conceptual ms.custom: devx-track-go
 ---

-# Working with the Azure SDK for Go Management Libraries
+# Working with the Azure SDK for Go management libraries

 As explained in the article [What is the Azure SDK for Go?](overview.md), the Azure SDK for Go contains a set of management and client libraries.
 The management libraries share many features such as Azure Identity support, HTTP pipeline, and error-handling.
 You can find the full list of the management libraries on the [Azure SDK for Go module page](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk).

-In this article, you'll learn the basic steps of how to use the Management Libraries to interact with Azure resources.
+In this article, you'll learn the basic steps of how to use the management libraries to interact with Azure resources.

 ## Installing modules